alphagov/govuk-rfcs/rfc-117-containerised-runtime.md

 ## Summary

-Use a containerised runtime for hosting GOV.UK applications.
+Use a container runtime for hosting GOV.UK applications.
 This will provide a number of benefits, including:
 * Removing our dependency on a version of Ubuntu (Trusty) which is in extended support (which ends in April 2022)
 * Removing legacy infrastructure code which is difficult to maintain and extend
 * Providing better value for money by using cloud resources more effectively